-One of our more popular, standard supervisor training programs we provide is our Contemporary Leadership: Driving Results & Managing Risk Program, which can be delivered in a 1-day or a 2-day format.
-For more information about that program, please just click on the link for the course agenda and pricing.
+One of our more popular, standard supervisor training programs we provide is our Contemporary Leadership: Driving Results & Managing Risk Program, which can be delivered in an instructor-led classroom format of six classes in a Learning Track format.
+Many of our clients create a quarterly learning track, which enables a team to attend training once per quarter, but then have the reinforcement of learning in the following quarter.
+Additionally, it enables spreading the cost out over multiple quarters.
+For more information about that program, please just click on the link for the program agenda.

 Just as supervisor training is important for front-line leaders, so is management training for leaders at the middle management level and above to the C-level executives.
 In our experience, we often find that organizations will invest in supervisor training, but completely forget about mid-level and senior leaders.
 What happens is generally a bit of resentment from supervisors and comments such as, “So, why isn’t Larry (VP) in this training?
 He’s the one who needs it the most…” Additionally, when senior leaders are not involved it appears that they are not in support of the training initiative.

 What we recommend is either a blended approach, in which all leaders attend the same session, if the content being presented is relevant to all levels.
 This we find is the best approach in smaller organizations with fewer than 100 employees and fewer than 15 leaders in the entire organization.
 However, for organizations that are larger than this, it is recommended to split the training with sessions uniquely designed to fulfill the development needs of each level.
-Generally, this would be a 1-2 day supervisor training program, to provide them with the basic “how-to” skills in managing employee behavior and performance.
-And, then a 1-2 day leadership development program designed for mid to senior level leaders, such as arranging for a corporate retreat.
 The content in the mid to senior-level program will be quite different, as the focus will be on more strategic leadership concepts, aligning organizational objectives, an overview and update of regulatory compliance, and in developing communication and conflict management skills.

-We can provide management training on site at your corporate location by sending one of our instructors to you, or you can send your people to work with an instructor at our training facility in Boca Raton, Florida.
+We can provide management training on site at your corporate location by sending one of our instructors to you, or you can send your people to work with an instructor at our training facility in Daytona Beach, Florida.
 To learn more about our classroom training programs, please just click on this link to be taken to our Classroom Training page.

 Below is a brief listing of some of our standard supervisor and manager training programs: